 ⚈ Dedupping the Values is clumsy.

-Decide which columns need to be searched/sorted.
+Decide which columns need to be searched/sorted by SQL queries.
 No, you don't need all the columns to be searchable or sortable.
 Certain columns are frequently used for selection; identify these.
 You probably won't use all of them in all queries, but you will use some of them in every query.

-The table should be InnoDB, hence it should have a PRIMARY KEY.
-If you don't have a 'natural' PK, add an AUTO_INCREMENT.
-Add a small number of other indexes (often 'compound') on the searchable fields.
+The table should be ENGINE=InnoDB, hence it should have a PRIMARY KEY.
+The entitity_id is the 'natural' PK.
+Add a small number of other indexes (often 'composite') on the searchable fields.
 PARTITIONing is unlikely to be of any use, unless the Entities should purged after some time.
 (Example: News Articles)

 But what about the ad hoc queries?